PerkunasKF/msp2-games/README.md

 ## UX
 ### Project Goals
 The primary goal of "Simon Says Color Game" is to provide a web-based interactive game that is entertaining and usis the original "Simon (game)" made by: Ralph H. Baer and Howard J. Morrison.
-Gamme is designe to test and train players memmory skills.
+Game is designed to test and train players memmory skills.

 This is the second of four Milestone Projects that the developer must complete during their Full Stack Web Development Program at The Code Institute.